-Small bowel ischaemia secondary to portal venous thrombosis
+Small bowel ischemia secondary to portal venous thrombosis

 36 hours abdominal pain.
 Clinically suspicious for peritonitis.
 Previous splenectomy for idiopathic thrombocytopaenic purpura (ITP).